 Lost wallet protection

 - If you lose your wallet, call LifeLock anytime from anywhere and they will help you cancel or replace your credit cards, insurance card, driver’s license, social security card, checkbook, and traveler’s checks.
-Sorry, but cash and photos can’t be covered.
+Sorry, but it excludes pictures, cash, and cash equivalents.

 Change of Address verification